 My Dead Sea Experience

-I had no time to really organize things so I was happy to go on a Masada Dead Sea tour with GetYourGuide, operated through a local tour company.
+I had no time to really organize things so I was happy to go on a Masada Dead Sea tour with GetYourGuide, operated by a local tour company.

 While Tel Aviv is further from the Dead Sea than Jerusalem, it’s still very convenient.
 You can take the Masada and Dead Sea tour from Tel Aviv or from Jerusalem with the same operator, actually.

 So how did it all go?